DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 As you can see Sub-Saharan Africa has the most countries falling below the AML average with 41, and Europe has the least with 8.

-The following query gives the number of high-risk AML countries that fall below the Index of Economic Freedom average and AML average:-
+The following query gives the number of high-risk AML countries that fall below the IEF average and AML average:-
 ```sql
 WITH Averages AS (
     SELECT AVG((Government_Integrity + Judicial_Effectiveness + Financial_Freedom + Property_Rights) / 4) AS avg_aml_score,